denkspuren/BitboardC4/BitboardDesign.md

 Dominikus Herzberg, [@denkspuren](https://twitter.com/denkspuren)

-## A Binary Board Encoding for "Four in a Row"
+## A Binary Board Encoding for "Connect Four"

+### Using Two Longs to Encode the Board

 In Java and in many other programming languages, a so-called long integer is composed of eight bytes.
 Eight bytes are 64 bits (1 byte = 8 bits).
 If presented as a series of ones and zeros, the